FAQ

 According to the Granting Authority (European Commission) guidelines, the maximum support for a third party can be up € 1 000 000, and the amount per consortium can be up to € 1 500 000 (https://ec.europa.eu/info/funding-tenders/opportunities/docs/2021-2027/digital/wp-call/2022/call-fiche_digital-2022-cloud-ai-03_en.pdf).

 4. Should the 50% co-financing come from all pilot project partners?
+Is the co-funding assumed by each partner or by the whole applicant consortium?

 In principle, the Grant Agreement will be made with the Lead Partner of the consortium, who ensures that 50% of the co-financing is available and auditable across the project partners.
 It’s a best practice that each partner co-finances their participation in the pilot project from their own means, although it is up to the consortium to agree on how co-financing is sourced and distributed.

-5. Are in-kind contributions allowed as part of co-financing?
+7. Are in-kind contributions allowed as part of co-financing?

-6. What is considered as in-kind?
+9. What is considered as in-kind?
 Are software or data considered as in-kind?

 In-kind contributions are not accepted as co-financing.
 Co-financing must be directly stated in the budget.

-7. Can personnel costs be in the 50% of co-funding?
+10. Can personnel costs be in the 50% of co-funding?

 All costs must be directly visible in the pilot budget to be eligible during the pilot period.
 They will have to be documented and accountable.
 We don’t distinguish between permanent staff and temporary staff (individuals).